Compact Hypergroups from Discrete Subfactors: Introduction

 In Section \ref{sec:repK}, we study the representation theory of $K(\N\subset\M)$ as an abstract compact hypergroup.
 In particular, we show that $\Trig(\N\subset\M)$ can be identified with the algebra of trigonometric polynomials in the sense of Vrem \cite{Vr1979}.
-Moreover, we prove the equality between the hyperdimension of a representation \cite{AmMe2014} and the dimension of the associated endomorphism $\rho\prec\theta$ \cite{LoRo1997} (Theorem \ref{thm:hyperdim}).
+Moreover, we prove the equality between the hyperdimension of a representation \cite{AmMe2014} and the tensor \Cstar-categorical dimension of the associated endomorphism \cite{LoRo1997} (Theorem \ref{thm:hyperdim}).

-In Section \ref{sec:depthtwo}, in the special case of subfactors with depth 2, \eg those obtained as fixed points under Hopf algebra or compact quantum group minimal actions, and not assuming discreteness, we show that $K(\N\subset\M)$ is a compact group acting by automorphisms (Theorem \ref{thm:noquantum}).
+In Section \ref{sec:depthtwo}, we inspect the special case of depth 2 subfactors, \eg those obtained as the fixed points under the action of a Hopf *-algebra or compact quantum group.
+In Theorem \ref{thm:noquantum}, not assuming discreteness, we show that $K(\N\subset\M)$ is a classical compact group:

+\begin{manualthm}{7.5} Let $\N\subset\M$ be an irreducible local semidiscrete type $\III$ subfactor with depth 2.
+Then $K(\N\subset\M)$ is the compact metrizable group of all *-automorphisms of $\M$ that act trivially on $\N$.
+In particular, $\N\subset\M$ is a compact group orbifold. \end{manualthm}

-In Section \ref{sec:nonlocal}, we extend some of our results to the case of graded-local subfactors, with the application to Fermionic conformal nets in mind.
+In Section \ref{sec:nonlocal}, we extend some of our results to graded-local subfactors, with the application to Fermionic conformal nets in mind.

-In Section \ref{sec:ex}, we study and compute $K(\N\subset\M)$ in examples coming from group orbifolds, double coset hypergroups and discrete inclusions of local conformal nets.
+Finally, in Section \ref{sec:ex}, we study and compute $K(\N\subset\M)$ in examples coming from group orbifolds, double coset hypergroups and discrete inclusions of non-rational local conformal nets.